 My Yanmar Tractor Is Over Heating......
 What Do I Do?

 Difficulty - Easy

-A Yanmar tractor engine is very simple but it can still overheat.
+The Yanmar tractor cooling system is very simple but can still develop overheating problems.
 A little investigation & prevention can save you a lot of time and money.

 If you have a YM135, YM155, YM165, YM1100, YM1300, YM1500, YM1600, or YM1700be sure that you are using NO MORE than a % 25% antifreeze mixture.
 These models use a very effective ThermoSiphon system and do not have a water pump.
 They use the natural tendency of hot water to rise to circulate the water.
 Too much antifreeze will not circulate correctly.
 It sounds funny but Please Believe Us....
 We get at least 2 or 3 of these calls per day!
 Dilute your mixture to 25% or less if your tractor does not have a water pump

 Are you SURE it is overheating?
 If all of your water is "boiling" out of the radiator it could be a blown head gasket!
 Before you assume that it is overheating - check the water temp with a thermometer or mechanical temp gauge to be sure it is really too hot.
 A lot of "overheating" calls are actually "blown head gasket" calls.
 How to test- Let your tractor cool down completely.
 Fill radiator completely with water.
 Start engine with radiator cap off.
 If you see continuous bubbles in the radiator when the tractor is running then you probably have a blown head gasket.
 More info available by CLICKING HERE